jkerr321/programme-db-example/README.md

 - responsive gallery

 Form input
-- Style form
+- Move back to dynamic sheet name (rather than hard code summer19A)
-- Add a remove/delete option
+- Password for edit mode?
-- move back to dynamic sheet name (rather than hard code summer19A)
+- Actually fill notes section with notes

 SpreadsheetRow
 Represents a single row from a sheet.